 Hack Chinese will prepare you for high-quality practice by giving you high-quality knowledge.

-When deciding if you want to spend time learning to hand-write characters, consider that on smartphones and computers, typing in Pinyin results in automatic conversion to characters.
-For example, if you type the Pinyin ni hao on your device, 你好 will appear.
+For example, if you type the Pinyin ni hao on your device, 你好 will appear (once you have a Chinese language keyboard installed).
 Even when taking the HSK (China's official language proficiency exam) in China, students are asked to type in Pinyin and then choose (by recognizing) the correct character, not hand-write them.

 Despite the titles of their course packages (intermediate, advanced, etc.) most apps only bring students to an "advanced beginner" stage.
 They teach the curriculum they created, but cannot incorporate anything learned elsewhere (i.e., words/concepts looked up on your own or acquired with a teacher).

-Virtually all students who commit to learning Chinese eventually learn from a variety of sources: they may take classes in a school, study from several textbooks, hire 1-on-1 tutors in person or online, listen to podcasts, and prepare for proficiency exams.
+All students who acquire advanced Chinese skills learn from a variety of sources: they may take classes in a school, study from several textbooks, hire 1-on-1 tutors in person or online, listen to podcasts, or prepare for proficiency exams.

 These are the ideal students for Hack Chinese.
 Our open-curriculum platform allows you to study any material you choose.
 As you are exposed to new concepts, you can immediately incorporate them into your long-term learning framework.

 General purpose spaced repetition apps are designed to be generic enough to accommodate all types of knowledge, from history to science to foreign languages.

 Hack Chinese offers significant benefits to Mandarin learners because we are built from the ground up for a single knowledge domain: Mandarin Chinese.